StefanoAnzolut/business-guide/source/account/signature-protocol.rst

 - **Legislation**
       • eIDAS for European law
-      • ZertES for Swiss law)
+      • ZertES for Swiss law

 - **Digital certificate details**

-This includes certificate subject, issuer, serial number, and pseudonym.
+This includes certificate subject, issuer, and serial number.